jbkcc 6 months ago

 I think managers should be emboldened to do that too.
 They often work out their solutions in Excel.
 And then the developers turn those fine rows and columns into an object oriented soup.

-• mrkeen 8 hours ago
+• mrkeen 6 months ago

 The problem is my rows typically don't have the same columns.